 We ran a leaf litter decomposition experiment over a seven-week period in each of three years: 2017, 2018, and 2019 (Experiments I, II, and III; Fig. 2).
 Two large hurricanes struck Puerto Rico in 2017 after the conclusion of Experiment I, which represented pre-hurricane conditions and became a de-facto pre-hurricane experiment (Fig. 2).
 We then repeated the initial experiment in 2018 (Experiment II) and 2019 (Experiment III) in post-hurricane conditions.
 Post-hurricane conditions can consist of increased leaf litter inputs, increased stream nutrients, and decreased canopy cover (Covich et al. 1991, Brokaw et al. 2012, Present study).
 Accordingly, experimental findings presented here are interpreted in the context of pre- and post-hurricane conditions and they also provide additional baseline information on leaf litter decomposition rates in years preceding a flow reduction experiment planned to begin in 2022.

 For each experiment, we assessed decomposition rates in the presence and absence of shrimp macroconsumers in each of our two study streams (PA and PB).
 Experiment I (2017) and Experiment II (2018) included n=3 replicate pools in study reaches of both PA and PB.
 In Experiment III (2019), we included two additional replicate pools (n= 5) within each study reach (PA, PB).
 We installed paired rectangular quadrats (20.32 cm x 20.32cm) in each pool (Fig. 3).
+The location of quadrats was randomly assigned for each pool within areas that typically maintain adequate stream flow to keep leaf packs submerged.
 One quadrat within each pair was electrified using copper wire attached to 12-volt batteries connected to solar-powered chargers located on nearby stream banks, a technique modified from Pringle and Blake (1994).
 The electrified quadrat served as a macroconsumer exclusion treatment.
-Electric exclosures have been shown to effectively exclude shrimp and fish macroconsumers in previous experiments conducted in headwater streams of the Espiritu Santo, Puerto Rico (Pringle et al. 1993, 1999, March et al. 2001), and did not affect shredder biomass at high elevation sites (March et al 2001).
+Electric exclosures have been shown to effectively exclude shrimp and fish macroconsumers in previous experiments conducted in headwater streams of the Espiritu Santo, Puerto Rico (Pringle et al. 1993, 1999, March et al. 2001), and did not affect insect shredder biomass at high elevation sites (March et al 2001).
 The unelectrified quadrat (macroconsumer access control) within each pair was lined with copper wire of the same size and shape (Fig. 3).
 The batteries powering the exclosures were replaced every two days to ensure consistent electric charge to exclude macroconsumers.
 On each leaf pack collection date, a random leaf pack was removed from both access control and exclusion quadrats and processed as indicated below.
 Our experimental setup remained operational through high discharge events that occurred during Experiments I and III.

 To assess leaf decomposition rates, we incubated leaf packs of freshly abscised Tabonuco (Dacryodes excelsa) leaves in pools in each of our two study stream reaches, and retrieved them at intervals over a seven-week period.
 We chose to use leaves of Tabonuco for experimental leaf packs because it is a dominant riparian tree species along both of our study reaches (Weaver 1997, Heartsill Scalley 2017).
 Leaf litter input in headwater streams of ENYF varies little throughout the year and is considered aseasonal (Gutiérrez-Fonseca et al. 2020).
 We attempted to run experiments before the onset of heavy rains which often occur in September-December (Brokaw et al. 2012).